-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
 A precautionary check of the electrical system is always recommended prior to purchase.
 No tests were carried out by this firm.